Magical Treatise of Solomon: Composition

+Influence

+The Magical Treatise of Solomon served as a bridge between the magical practices of the late antiquity and Middle Ages and the later European grimoires of the Renaissance, the most widely known being the Key of Solomon.
+Early copies of the Magical Treatise were appended to or incorporated elements of the Roman-era Testament of Solomon.
+Portions of the Treatise also select ideas which may bear distant relationships to the Book of Abramelin, the Greek Magical Papyri (particularly the "Sword of Dardanus"), Sefer Raziel HaMalakh, Sepher Ha-Razim, the Sword of Moses, and the Cyranides.

+The Magical Treatise itself has been an important source of material for the Key of Solomon, from which a number of European grimoires later derived.
+The introduction of the Magical Treatise in Italy likely occurred after the sack of Constantinople by the Ottomans, which caused a wave of scholars to migrate to Italy, bringing with them a large number of Greek manuscripts for safety.
+Among those manuscripts, their Hygromanteia was almost certainly included.
+As a result, the Greek Magical Treatise is sometimes regarded as the earliest copy of the Key of Solomon before its translation into Latin in the 16th century.
+Similarly, one of the earliest manuscripts of the Key of Solomon is also classified as a late copy of the Magical Treatise.
+Some manuscripts of the Treatise featured demons assigned to the four cardinal directions, distinct from those found in the Lesser Key of Solomon and related works, but very similar to those found in later works such as the Grand Grimoire and Grimoirium Verum.
+Portions of the Treatise also have some relationship to the Heptameron of Pietro d'Abano, the Lesser Key of Solomon, and the Sworn Book of Honorius.

 Contents

 The Magical Treatise provides instructions on how to create planetary, daily, and hourly talismans, a magic sword, vessels for divination and conjuration, wax figures, scrolls (written in the blood of a bat), a ring, special clothing, and a garland, all intended to control summoned spirits.
 Angelic conjurations, general prayers to God, and prayers to control planetary influences are listed.
 Astrological beliefs, including supposed relationship between planets and select plants, are presented as esoteric knowledge.
 Different angels and demons over different planets, days, and hours are named, as well as what function they perform, although the lists are mostly unique to each manuscript.
 Angels mentioned include Michael, Gabriel, Uriel, Raphael, and Anael.
 Demons mentioned include Asmodeus, Abizouth, Oniskeliá, Lucifer (as Loutzipher), Astaroth, and Beelzebub.